Contents

 DISABLE_REGISTRATION = true

 Set ROOT_URL to match your reverse proxy URL exactly.
-Set SSH_PORT to the public-facing port (not the container internal port).
-Disable public registration after creating your accounts.
+Set SSH_PORT to the public port, not the container’s inner port.
+Turn off public sign-up once your accounts exist.

-For backups, run gitea dump -c /data/gitea/conf/app.ini inside the container to create a ZIP archive of all repositories, the database, and configuration.
-Schedule this with cron.
-For faster database restores, also run pg_dump separately against the PostgreSQL container.
+For backups, run gitea dump -c /data/gitea/conf/app.ini inside the container.
+It makes a ZIP of all repos, the database, and config.
+Schedule it with cron.
+For faster database restores, also run pg_dump against the PostgreSQL container.
+If your host uses ZFS, ZFS snapshots add cheap point-in-time recovery for the data volumes.

 SSH Access, Git Operations, and LFS

-Git over SSH is the preferred protocol for push and pull operations - no password prompts, faster than HTTPS for large repositories.
+Git over SSH is the best path for push and pull.
+No password prompts.
+Faster than HTTPS for large repos.

 SSH passthrough maps the container’s SSH port to the host.
-With the compose file above, users clone with:
+With the compose file above, users clone like this:

 git clone ssh://git@gitea.yourdomain.com:2222/user/repo.git